tarantool/doc/doc/how-to/db/crud.rst

       - [4, 'The Beatles', 1960]
     ...

-    -- Update by a non-unique secondary key: error -- tarantool> bands.index.year:update({1965}, {{'=', 2, 'Scorpions'}})
+    -- Try to update a tuple by a non-unique secondary key value -- tarantool> bands.index.year:update({1965}, {{'=', 2, 'Scorpions'}})
     ---
     - error: Get() doesn't support partial keys and non-unique indexes